-Cooper Carry is designing a new 115,000 SF center located on the edge of campus and Auburn's historic downtown.
-The center will serve as an academic resource for students interested in food and beverage or hospitality-focused careers, providing access to real-world learning experience.
+The Tony & Libba Rane Culinary Science Center, a new 115,000-square-foot center located on the edge of Auburn University's campus, will serve as an academic resource for students interested in food and beverage or hospitality-focused careers, providing access to real-world learning experience.
 The center will support the nascent culinary science and hospitality program to connect good food and hospitality to personal well-being and development.
 This project is a perfect integration of expertise from Cooper Carry's Higher Education Studio, Hospitality Studio, Science + Technology Studio, and The Johnson Studio.